 Table of Contents

-This cranberry brie bites recipe is one of my favorite appetizers to whip up during the holidays!
+This cranberry brie bites recipe is one of my favorite hors d’oeuvres recipes to whip up during the holidays!
 They present so classy and elegant but they’re really just a simple finger food that people can’t get enough of just like my spinach puffs recipe!

 They’re made with a light and flaky buttery puff pastry topped with creamy melted brie and a topping of sweet and tart cranberry sauce.
 The addition of crunchy pecans and sprigs of rosemary adds a beautiful festive flare!